AlexanderBowers/Phase_2_Project/README.md

 Users can create raids
 Users can attach raids to groups
 Users can choose roles
+User cannot join group if it is full
 User can logout

 What needs to be done: